Jones Brothers: The Partnership Years 1940-1990

-During the years of the Second World War, Jones Brothers was lucky enough to come through unscathed.
-There were however a number of restrictions on the shop, as there would have on any retail outfit during the period.
-One the biggest was the fact that due to the sheer size of the Jones Brothers premises, the wartime government requisitioned part of the property for their own urgent usage.
-As can be imagined, the knock on the effect for the rest of the shop was substantial.
-Not least, space would have been at an absolute premium!
+Jones Brothers was lucky enough to come through WW2 unscathed.
+There were however a number of restrictions on the shop.
+One the biggest was the fact that due to the sheer size of the Jones Brothers premises, the wartime government requisitioned part of the property for their own usage.
+The knock-on effect for the rest of the shop was substantial.
+Space was at an absolute premium.

 Under the Partnership, Jones Brothers had to wait until after the war before any substantial changes were made.
 In 1950, the food hall that had been closed by the war was reopened, and in the same year, property that had been requisitioned by the government in 1939 was handed back.
 This prompted years of prosperity and growth, and there were numerous renovation projects, including the 1963 project to extend the food department, which had been made entirely self service in 1957.